Washington beaten by Panthers, fails to clinch NFC East

 Panthers: LT Trent Scott left early in the third quarter with a shoulder injury and did not return.
 Scott was already filling in for injured starter Russell Okung, who was inactive.

-Washington: S Kamren Curl missed a few plays in the third quarter while getting medical attention. … Played without top WR Terry McLaurin, who couldn’t keep gutting through a nagging ankle injury.
+Washington: Played without top WR Terry McLaurin, who couldn’t keep gutting through a nagging ankle injury.

 UP NEXT